-The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to maintain its business operations and to maintain flexible capital which optimizes the costs of capital at an acceptable risk level.
+The Company's objectives when managing capital are to conserve cash, safeguard the Company's ability to continue as a going concern and maintain flexible capital which optimizes the costs of capital at an acceptable risk level.

 In assessing the capital structure of the Company, management includes in its assessment the components of shareholders' equity.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may issue new shares, issue new debt, acquire or dispose of assets or adjust the amount of cash.
-No changes were made in the objectives, policies or procedures for the year ended December 31.
-2021.
+No changes were made in the objectives, policies or procedures for the year ended December 31, 2023.

-9. SEGMENT INFORMATION
+9. SEGMENTED INFORMATION